-- Advise and represent the TJPA on all aspects of land use, land acquisition and transfer, including real property law and redevelopment law, eminent domain, easements, leases, license agreements and options, real estate development, joint development, and relocation benefits.
-Participate in negotiations relative to these matters. - Advise and represent the TJPA on labor and employment matters, labor issues related to construction, and draft procedural documents. - Review construction liability issues and protect and defend TJPA against construction-related claims and litigation. - Monitor and advise on legislation and federal, state, and local case law affecting the TJPA; draft legislation as needed; testify before legislative bodies. - Draft and review requests for proposals, contracts, agreements, and memorandums of understanding with consultants and other governmental entities (local, state and federal). - Advise on insurance coverage and risk management. - Provide legal guidance to assure that the TJPA is in compliance with all federal, state, regional and local laws and regulations and agreements, including procurement requirements; federal, state and local environmental laws; public financing program requirements (including Transportation Infrastructure Finance and Innovation Act and Railroad Rehabilitation and Improvement Financing); U.S. Department of Transportation law (including Federal Transit Administration, Federal Railroad Administration, and Federal Highway Administration), rules and regulations; and labor, employment and civil rights laws. - Serve as counsel at TJPA Board meetings; provide practical advice to assist the TJPA Board in achieving the policy goals and objectives of the TJPA. - Furnish day-to-day legal advice as needed; attend staff and other meetings as requested. - Provide litigation services and support as needed.
+- Advise and represent the TJPA on all aspects of land use, land acquisition and transfer, including real property law and development law, eminent domain, easements, leases, license agreements and options, real estate development, joint development, and relocation benefits.
+Participate in negotiations relative to these matters. - Advise the TJPA regarding negotiation and enforcement of professional service contracts and contract modifications. - Review liability issues and protect and defend TJPA against claims and litigation. - Monitor and advise on legislation and federal, state, and local case law affecting the TJPA; draft legislation as needed; testify before legislative bodies. - Draft and review requests for proposals, contracts, agreements, and memorandums of understanding with consultants and other governmental entities (local, state and federal). - Advise on insurance coverage, risk management, and bonding coverage. - Advise the TJPA on third-party claims and assist in the protection and defense of the TJPA against claims by third parties. - Provide legal guidance to assure that the TJPA is in compliance with all federal, state, regional and local laws and regulations and agreements, including procurement requirements; federal, state and local environmental laws; public financing program requirements (including Transportation Infrastructure Finance and Innovation Act and Railroad Rehabilitation and Improvement Financing); U.S. Department of Transportation law (including Federal Transit Administration, Federal Railroad Administration, and Federal Highway Administration), rules and regulations; labor, employment and civil rights laws; and applicable federal, state, and local regulations related to construction and public contracting, including bidding, award, bonding, debarment and suspension, fraud, false claims, and Buy America. - Advise and represent the TJPA as general counsel and in regards to public transit/transportation law, environmental law, intellectual property, and other areas as requested. - Serve as counsel at TJPA Board meetings; provide practical advice to assist the TJPA Board in achieving the policy goals and objectives of the TJPA. - Furnish day-to-day legal advice as needed; attend staff and other meetings as requested. - Provide litigation services and support as needed.